 Unanimous Written Consent.
 A "unanimous written consent" may be used for emergency actions.

 .
-Directors, managers, recording secretaries, association attorneys, members subject to disciplinary action as well as witnesses called by either side (but only for that portion of meeting involving that person), and others invited by the board (such as vendors bidding on a project) may attend executive sessions.
+As noted above, members do not have a right to attend executive session meetings.
+However, that does not mean the meetings are limited to directors only.
+Directors, managers, recording secretaries, the association's attorney, members subject to disciplinary action as well as witnesses (but only for that portion of the meeting involving the disciplinary hearing), and others invited by the board (such as vendors bidding on a project) may attend an executive session meeting.

 Scheduling the Meeting